tdspora/syngen/README.md

                         - address_id

-    ORDER:
+    ORDER:                                          # Table name.
+Required parameter
-        source: "./files/order.csv"
+        source: "./files/order.csv"                 # Supported formats include local files in CSV, Avro formats.
+Required parameter

-        train_settings:
+        train_settings:                             # Settings for training process.
+Optional parameter
-            epochs: 10                              # Number of epochs if different from the default in the command line options
+            epochs: 10                              # Number of epochs if different from the default in the command line options.
+Optional parameter
-            drop_null: False                        # Drop rows with NULL values
+            drop_null: False                        # Drop rows with NULL values.
+Optional parameter
             row_limit: None                         # Number of rows to train over.
-A number less than the original table length will randomly subset the specified rows number
+A number less than the original table length will randomly subset the specified rows number.
+Optional parameter
             batch_size: 32                          # If specified, the training is split into batches.
-This can save the RAM
+This can save the RAM.
+Optional parameter
-            print_report: False                     # Turn on or turn off generation of the report
+            print_report: False                     # Turn on or turn off generation of the report.
+Optional parameter
             column_types:
-                categorical:                        # Force listed columns to have categorical type (use dictionary of values)
+                categorical:                        # Force listed columns to have categorical type (use dictionary of values).
+Optional parameter
                     - gender
                     - marital_status

-        infer_settings:                             # Settings for infer process
+        infer_settings:                             # Settings for infer process.
+Optional parameter
-            size: 100                               # Size for generated data
+            size: 100                               # Size for generated data.
+Optional parameter
-            run_parallel: False                     # Turn on or turn off parallel training process
+            run_parallel: False                     # Turn on or turn off parallel training process.
+Optional parameter
-            print_report: False                     # Turn on or turn off generation of the report
+            print_report: False                     # Turn on or turn off generation of the report.
+Optional parameter
             batch_size: None                        # If specified, the generation is split into batches.
-This can save the RAM
+This can save the RAM.
+Optional parameter
-            random_seed: None                       # If specified, generates a reproducible result
+            random_seed: None                       # If specified, generates a reproducible result.
+Optional parameter
-        keys:
+        keys:                                       # Keys of the table.
+Optional parameter
             pk_order_id:
                 type: "PK"
                 columns: